cyril-lucas/Medical-Image-Segmenter-UNSW/Readme.md

 - **Performance Tuning**: Performance of the MedSegDiff-v2 model can be improved based on the system performance by adjusting/modifying the argument (e.g., `multi_gpu`, `dpm_solver`) in `/sample` in `AI/app.py` and `segmentation_sample.py` in `shared/models/MedSegDiffv2/segmentation_sample.py`.

-- **Training Time**: Training time depends on the dataset size, hyperparameter configuration, and available resources.
-   - **Training Time Approximation**: For training on the ISIC dataset (256x256 image resolution) with the MedSegDiff-v2 architecture training time would be ~12–24 hours per model, utilizing both Tesla V100 GPUs in parallel.
-   Batch Size: Adjusted to 18 (optimal for GPU memory usage).
+- **Training Time**: Training time depends on the dataset size, hyperparameter configuration, and available resources.For training on the ISIC dataset (256x256 image resolution) with the MedSegDiff-v2 architecture training time would be ~12–24 hours per model, utilizing both Tesla V100 GPUs in parallel.
+We have adjusted batch Size to 18 (optimal for GPU memory usage).

 ### **Adding New Models**